Sprotbrough and Cusworth: Politics

-Two Conservative councillors represent the Sprotbrough ward on Doncaster Metropolitan Borough Council.
+One Conservative councillor and one Reform UK councillor represent the Sprotbrough ward on the City of Doncaster Council.
 The ward also includes surrounding rural villages outside the parish.
-Cusworth forms part of the Roman Ridge ward, represented by two Labour councillors.
+Cusworth forms part of the Roman Ridge ward, represented by two Reform UK councillors.
 The ward also includes some northwestern suburbs of Doncaster.

 The parish falls under the parliamentary constituency of Doncaster North, represented by Ed Miliband MP.

 Geography

 Amenities

 A key focal point of Sprotbrough is St Mary's Church, founded in 1176, with a clock tower that has commanding views of the Don Valley.

 Schools in the parish include Copley Junior School, Orchard Infant School, Saltersgate Junior and Infants Schools, and Richmond Hill Primary School.
 The nearest secondary schools is Ridgewood School in Scawsby.

 Transport

 Public transport is available in both Sprotbrough and Cusworth.
 Sprotbrough is served by bus 219 which is operated by Stagecoach Yorkshire.

 Cusworth is served by the 41 and 41a service operated by First, which runs through Cusworth every 20 minutes.